jnettels/dhnx_addons/README.md

   ``path`` only during runtime, so it might not be available in other scripts
 - If the user is eligible, an academic license for ``gurobi`` can be obtained at https://www.gurobi.com/downloads/end-user-license-agreement-academic/
-- After these steps, run the following to test the example OpenStreetMap workflow
+- To test the example OpenStreetMap workflow, run ``python dhnx_addons.py``
-  ``python dhnx_addons.py``